oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/lab3.md

 ## Task 1: Run the Data Loader task

 In this step, you will do a **manual on-demand run** of your **Data Loader task**.
-However, you can run all the published tasks in your Application (Integration task, Data Loader task, SQL task, Pipeline task) in the same manner.
+However, you can run all the published tasks in your Application (any task including Integration tasks, Data Loader tasks, REST tasksm SQL tasks and Pipeline tasks) in the same manner.
 The Tasks section of an Application details page shows the list of tasks you have published to the Application.
 You execute published tasks from the list.

 1. In the OCI Console navigation menu, navigate to **Analytics & AI**.
 Under Data Lake, click **Data Integration**.